gurgeh/gurgeh.github.com/source/_posts/2013-01-24-pre-programming-mental-silence-meditation-with-entrainment.markdown

 But the second part.
 No inner dialogue.
 That usually scares people.
 "I can never do that".
 "Even if you think about not thinking, that is thinking too", etc. This is where various techniques come in.
 You will have to find out what works for you.

 The most important thing to know is that you will have thoughts.
 Your inner dialogue will notice the silence and try to kickstart all sorts of new interesting internal conversations.
 This is not failure or you doing something wrong, it is what brains do.
-Just notice what happens and, no matter how tempting and interesting that though seemed, let it pass.
+Just notice what happens and, no matter how tempting and interesting that thought seemed, let it pass.
 It will come back to you when you are done.
 Redirect your attention to something else.
 How good it feels to breathe out, for example.
 The longer you sit, the more space it will be between these attempts of your brain to start the dialogue again.
-Also, as you meditate more often, your thought will get sparser quicker.
+Also, as you meditate more often, your thoughts will get sparser quicker.

 When you start out, or when you pick up the habit after a long hiatus, you will have lots of meta thoughts of the type "Hmm.. how am I doing?", "Is this right?", "This does feel kinda good" and "OMG, my mind was totally silent for a bit there!".
 That, too, is normal.
 When you catch yourself doing it, don't judge.
 Just let the thought go.

 It tends to be easier if you close your eyes, I think.
-But feel free to gaze at something calming or hypnotic or just in to the distant.
+But feel free to gaze at something calming or hypnotic or just into the distance.
 For something to focus on besides the mind's chatter, try one or two of the suggestions below.

 ### Breathing